Living Kidney Donor Program

 A team of medical specialists is dedicated to expertly screen people who are interested in donating a kidney.
 Donors are given detailed information so they can take the time to carefully consider what is involved.
 The donation experience is completely confidential and separate from the recipient’s experience.
-As a donor, you will have your own transplant coordinator -- not the same coordinator as the recipient.
+As a donor, you will have your own transplant coordinator.
+The recipient has a different coordinator.
 As a donor, you must be physically and psychologically healthy to assure you can safely donate.
-You must feel comfortable about your decision.
+You must feel comfortable with your decision.
 If at any time you change your mind, the team will help you make a confidential withdrawal from the procedure.

 What is surgery like for donating a kidney?

 Most often at Tampa General Hospital, a kidney is removed using minimally invasive surgery, called laparoscopic surgery.
 During this type of surgery, the surgeon uses tiny incisions and a telescopic viewing device, instead of a large open incision.

 Who pays for the donation?

 There is no cost to the donor for required medical tests and surgery.
 The transplant program does not routinely cover transportation, lodging, lost wages or other non-medical expenses.
 Sometimes, donors may be financially eligible for a donor grant to help pay some of these expenses.
 It is against federal law for a donor to be paid for his or her donation.

 How will donating a kidney affect me for the rest of my life?